ckgresla/website/collections/_posts/2022-10-30-bayesianstats.md

   - **The Bayesians** would interpret this as being equally unsure of the outcome for the _next_ coin flip, it could be `Heads` or `Not Heads` with equal likelihood
 - For toy problems where we have this sort of frequency of events to work with there isn't an obvious advantage to thinking like a Bayesian, but the Bayesian perspective makes far more sense when we are examining outcomes for which many observations _do not exist_.

 Say you hear an odd sound after driving through a construction area and your car veers toward one side.
-You want to estimate the probability of this behavior being due to a flat tire, since you never have been in this situation before you have no _outcomes to use as prior proabilities_ -- meaning that a frequentist interpretation of this problem is effectively undefined.
+You want to estimate the probability of this behavior being due to a flat tire, since you never have been in this situation before you have no outcomes to use as prior probabilities -- meaning that a Frequentist interpretation of this problem is effectively undefined.
 We can estimate our _belief_ in the probability of the odd behavior being due to a flat tire in a Bayesian sense.
-This makes the Bayesian framework amenable to more real world problems for which many occurences is not tractable.
+This makes the Bayesian framework amenable to more real world problems for which many occurrences is not tractable.

 ## Probability Formals